Early Learning Victoria works with families to support their child’s care needs.

 Definitions

-Bacteria: A type of germ that is not visible to the naked eye and consists of a single cell.
-Some bacteria can be beneficial to humans, some can cause disease and some can do both, depending on the circumstance.
+Bacteria: A type of germ with a single cell, not visible to the naked eye.
+Some bacteria can be beneficial to humans, some can cause disease, and some can do both in some situations.

-Communicable disease: A disease capable of being transmitted from an infected person or species to a susceptible host, either directly or indirectly.
+Communicable disease: A disease that can be transmitted from an infected person or species to a susceptible host, either directly or indirectly.

 Disinfectant: A chemical agent that kills germs outside the body (for example, on surfaces).

-Hand hygiene: Keeping your hands clean.
-This can be done using soap and water or hand sanitiser and is one of the most effective ways to reduce the spread of germs.
+Hand hygiene: Hand hygiene is one of the most effective ways to reduce the spread of germs.
+This can be done using soap and water or hand sanitiser.

-Infectious disease: A disease that can be spread, for example, by air, water or interpersonal contact.
-An infectious disease is designated under Victorian law or by a health authority (however described) as a disease that would require the infected person to be excluded from an education and care service (see the Infection control and immunisation policy).
+Infectious disease: A disease that can be spread, for example, by air, water or contact with another person.
+An infectious disease is designated under Victoria law or by a health authority (however described) as a disease that would require the infected person by excluded from an education and care service (see the Infection control and immunisation policy).

 Updated